-A key factor in the high-performance features of the Holtek range of microcontrollers is attributed to their internal system architecture.
-The range of devices take advantage of the usual features found within RISC microcontrollers providing increased speed of operation and enhanced performance.
-The pipelining scheme is implemented in such a way that instruction fetching and instruction execution are overlapped, hence instructions are effectively executed in one cycle, with the exception of branch or call instructions.
+A key factor in the high-performance features of the range of microcontrollers is attributed to their internal system architecture.
+These devices take advantage of the usual features found within RISC microcontrollers providing increased speed of operation and enhanced performance.
+The pipelining scheme is implemented in such a way that instruction fetching and instruction execution are overlapped, hence instructions are effectively executed in one or two cycles for most of the standard or extended instructions respectively.
+The exceptions to this are branch or call instructions which need one more cycle.
 An 8-bit wide ALU is used in practically all instruction set operations, which carries out arithmetic operations, logic operations, rotation, increment, decrement, branch decisions, etc. The internal data path is simplified by moving data through the Accumulator and the ALU.
 Certain internal registers are implemented in the Data Memory and can be directly or indirectly addressed.
 The simple addressing methods of these registers along with additional architectural features ensure that a minimum of external components is required to provide a functional I/O and A/D control system with maximum reliability and flexibility.
 This makes these devices suitable for low-cost, high-volume production for controller applications.